Cowlitz County

 Phone: (360) 763-5828

-What DCR used for?
+What is a DCR used for?

 This change is in response to House Bill (HB) 1713 (2016) integrating substance use disorders (SUDs) into the detention criteria of the ITA.
 You will still be able to detain individuals for mental health disorders.
 The criteria for detention remains the same for both mental health and substance use disorders: